 Another technique that I reused from my last painting was using a squirt bottle of black/brown paint to create a horizon line.
 In the video you will see that I was worried that I had used too much brown paint for the horizon line, but when the painting was done the brown looked fine.

 The newest experience for me while creating this painting was using a paint brush.
 I know that must sound silly to anyone who doesn’t pour— but I’m just not used to using a brush on my pour paintings.
 You have probably heard me say several times “Let the paint do the work.”
 I’m quickly discovering that if I want to create a clearly defined landscape I’m going to have to include some brushwork.
 I started using the brush to create the horizon line and I used it even more to start creating trees.

 What’s next you ask?
 In a word… trees.
+A landscape needs trees.
 The last several minutes of the video are of me trying to figure out trees.
 I need to find a way to create trees that look like they belong in a pour painting.
 I know there has to be some technique out there to create quick, natural-looking trees.
 I just have to find it— or maybe create it!